There are 12 UNESCO sites in the Czech Republic…and you should visit ALL of them on a day trip (or longer) from Prague!

 How To Visit the 12 UNESCO Sites in the Czech Republic

-If you’re planning a trip to visit all these sites, it would be wisest to have a car.
-Several of the sites are located in places that are easily accessible by train and bus, but a few are harder to reach.
-Most of them are open to the public, making them that much more attractive to visitors.
+If you’re planning a trip to visit all these sites, it would be wisest to have or rent a car.
+That said, several of the sites are located in places that are easily accessible by train and bus.